Refuse to Give Up on Love

-After being deeply hurt, we adopt protective behaviors to avoid further trauma; no one wants to be hurt again.
-We guard our soul with both healthy and unhealthy defensive behaviors.
+After being hurt, we naturally adopt protective behaviors; no one wants more trauma.
+We are on guard, protecting our soul, implementing both healthy and unhealthy measures.
 We cautiously move forward, avoiding unnecessary risks.
-After disloyalty, whether we choose to move towards reconciliation or separation, we do so with an extra wall of insulation around our heart, defending against the ill intention of intruders that threaten our tender souls, but our protections may also impede the joys and growth from healthy attachments.
+After disloyalty, whether we choose to move towards reconciliation or separation, we step cautiously with extra care to protect the heart.
+We are prepared to defend against any ill minded intruders threatening our tender souls, but the intense fear blinds objectivity.

-Our next go around with love may not last forever, we may be hurt again.
-But if we only partially commit and constantly look for signs of trouble, we miss opportunities for joy.
-Ultimately, too much caution destroys developing relationships.
-If our relationships continually begin with explosive connection but end in painful rejection, it’s time for exploration into our hearts.
-A deeper look—sometimes with the help of a professional or close friend—may reveal hidden behaviors that repeatedly lead down the same painful path.
+Our next go around may not last forever, we may be hurt again.
+But if we protect through only partially committing and constantly look for signs of trouble, we will miss the greater opportunities for joy.
+We have a right to be protective but too much caution destroys developing relationships.
+So carefully expand, willing to expose your vulnerabilities again.
 Refuse to give up on love; keep trying; keep exploring.

 Please support Flourishing Life Society with a social media share or by visiting a link: